2300278/CS220AU-DP/index.md

 # What are the potential implications of widespread digitalisation of medical data?

-## Keywords
-Information Ethics, Data Science, Health Data, E-Health, HIPAA, GDPR, Encryption
+Keywords: information ethics, data science, health data, e-health, HIPAA, GDPR, encryption

 ![What are the risks we face?](assets/img/hacker-8003395_1280.jpg)